 to begin their dream of homeownership!

-The slide show on the left includes photos taken of the Van Vleck home in August.
-The slideshow on the right includes photos taken of the Benson home in August.
+The slide show on the left includes photos taken of the Benson home in September.
+The slideshow on the right includes photos taken of the Van Vleck home in September.
 Considerable progress was made on both homes when the Global Village Team was with us (July 21-25).
 The photos taken during that week are merged in the slide show below.

 You can see photos of the construction of the most recent homes, start to finish, by going to the Photo Gallery and clicking on the Completed homes.
 You can order any of the photos by double clicking on the photo you want.
 It will take you to the Picasa site where you can order your photos.